-- 1. An analysis of the student's personal strengths and weaknesses, as discovered and developed during the EM. - Areas of growth and development experienced during the EM (relating to the 6 outcomes for the course). - Reflection upon the concrete ways the student's experience has deepened and broadened in a specific ministry setting. - 4.
-An evaluation of the correlation between the student's relationship with the Lord Jesus Christ, and his/her effectiveness in ministry. - 5.
+- An analysis of the student's personal strengths and weaknesses, as discovered and developed during the EM. - 2.
+Areas of growth and development experienced during the EM (relating to the 6 outcomes for the course). - 3.
+Reflection upon the concrete ways the student has grown in making disciples both with individuals and congregations. - An evaluation of the correlation between the student's relationship with the Lord Jesus Christ, and his/her effectiveness in ministry. - 5.
 A strategy for further development of reflective thinking and personal development in the areas of ministry skills in which he/she participated. - 6.
 A summary of the impact of the Ministry Mentor (MM) on the student's ministry, and life in general.

-Due: At the conclusion of the EM.
+Due: At the conclusion of the FM.